cal-itp/benefits/.github/ISSUE_TEMPLATE/epic-decision-record.md

 ---
-name: Epic / Decision Record template
+name: Epic / Decision Record
-about: This template provides a basic structure for epics.
+about: A basic structure for epics
 label: epic
 ---

 <!-- An epic represents a group of user stories/tasks on the roadmap, to be deployed together, as a part of a new feature set. -->

 **Date**:
 **Writers**:
 **Status**:

-# Background
+## Background

 <!-- [Describe the context and problem statement, e.g., in free form using two to three sentences.
 You may want to articulate the problem in form of a question.] -->